Food and Gut Brain Health

 Clearly food provides more than nutrients and energy for the brain and body.
 Making healthier choices in your diet benefits your waistline, helps lift your mood, and provides a long-lasting increase in energy and focus.
 This has huge implications for the future of health and how we can use food as medicine to ward off disease and even prevent it.

 The trick to a healthier and happier brain is about to get much simpler.
-Grounded in fascinating science, patented probiotic blends, clinical research, practical nutritional recommendations, and delicious, gut-brain-healthy recipes, ABioME is the go-to guide to optimizing your gut-brain health with probiotics and food.
+Grounded in fascinating science, practical nutritional recommendations, and delicious, brain-healthy recipes, Our Naked Brain is the go-to guide to optimizing your brain health with food.

 As we let Alice continue her journey of discovery, we need to make every bite count.